Hibalabari/printf/README.md

-team project on printf C
+this is a team project on printf C